 Vitamin D is a very important nutrient for the management of autoimmune-related pain (eg. rheumatoid arthritis), and B vitamins are very effective for nerve pain from chemotherapy treatment.
 Food can be both medicine and poison – for example, high carbohydrate and high sugar diets can make pain worse.

-For muscle sprains and strains, we also have a huge array of pain-relieving topical herbal creams – arnica, chilli, wintergreen, comfrey, mint and clove are just a few herbs we can use here.
+For muscle sprains and strains, we have a choice of pain-relieving topical herbs as well as internal treatment – arnica, chilli, wintergreen, comfrey and mint are just a few examples.

 Depression & anxiety

 Chronic stress will increase inflammation in the body and directly effect brain chemistry, so stress management techniques are very useful in anxiety and depression.
-Studies have shown exercise to be as effective as anti-depressant medications, whereas fish oil, turmeric and various herbs help to decrease inflammation and increase the production of beneficial brain chemicals.
+Studies have shown exercise to be as effective as anti-depressant medications, whereas fish oil, turmeric and various herbs help to decrease inflammation,

-Among the herbs that can be helpful are skullcap, valerian, St John’s Wort, lemon balm, vervain, lavender, rhodiola, withania and kava.
-Digestion and gut flora often needs to be supported with herbs, diet and probiotics – nutrients like zinc and magnesium are important and care should be taken to consume non-processed, whole food, organic where possible.
+Among the herbs that can be helpful are skullcap, St John’s Wort, lemon balm, vervain, lavender, rhodiola and withania.
 Professional counselling and/or anti-depressant medications may be necessary alongside herbs in more serious cases.